swiftgurmeet/coursera-getting-and-cleaning-data/CodeBook.md

 *   STANDING
 *   LAYING

 Rest of the fields are means of a subset of data (features) collected from the original dataset for each subject and activity.
+The fields starting with `time` and `freq` have units of time and frequency respectively.

 ## Transformation of the original data